TavstalDev/SpawnProtection/README.md

 ## Description
 Simple spawn protection plugin to prevent spawn killing.
 Ideal for skypvp and kitpvp servers.

+## Dependencies
+- [WorldGuard](https://dev.bukkit.org/projects/worldguard) - Required for region management and protection features.

+## How to use
+After installing the plugin, you can enable spawn protection for a region by allowing the `spawn-protection-enabled` flag.

 ## Contributing

 I welcome contributions!
 If you have ideas for features, bug fixes, or improvements, please consider contributing to the project.